CelesteDB/NPS_project/README.md

 # REVOLUTIONIZING SATELLITE LIFETIME PREDICTION: A SURVIVAL ANALYSIS APPROACH FOR AEROSPACE AGENCIES

-The data come from UCS Satellite Database and Satellite Catalog (SATCAT)
+The data come from UCS Satellite Database and Satellite Catalog (SATCAT).

 **Goal:**
 Intrducing a new approach that applies Survival Analysis in order to provide a more precise prediction of satellite lifetimes to space agencies.